 According to the American Veterinary Dental Society, 80% of dogs and 70% of cats have oral disease by the age of 3, and it is the most frequently diagnosed health problem in pets.
 Can you imagine what your mouth would be like if you never brushed?
-A veterinarian should evaluate your pet’s dental health at least once a year.
+A veterinarian should evaluate your pet’s dental health at least once per year.
 We recommend this because bacteria and food debris accumulates around a pet’s teeth and, if left untreated, will lead to deterioration of the soft tissue and bone surrounding the teeth.
 This decay results in irreversible periodontal disease and even tooth loss.

 There are other reasons why you should pay close attention to your pet’s dental health.
 Dental disease can affect other organs in the body: bacteria in the mouth can get into the blood stream and may cause serious kidney infections, liver disease, lung disease, and heart valve disease.
 Oral disease can also indicate that another disease process is occurring elsewhere in a pet’s body.
 A thorough physical exam combined with appropriate laboratory work can determine if this is the case.